top of page

 Program funded by Yarra Arts

-Mzuri Dance will continue to deliver a weekly dance program for another year in a safe environment for the Yarra African Australian young people living at Atherton Gardens Estate.
-The project is a local solution for young people that provides weekly participation in creative dance supporting physical and mental health of children to develop and thrive at their own pace.
-The program will also facilitate social inclusion, cultural expression, sense of belonging and identity, and community participation with opportunities to share achievements at community performances which play a vital role on young people’s health, self -esteem and well-being as they participate and positively contribute to their wider community.
+The We Are Colourful project was a local solution for young people that provided weekly participation in creative dance supporting physical and mental health of children to develop and thrive at their own pace in a culturally safe space.
+The program facilitated social inclusion, cultural expression, sense of belonging and identity, and community participation with opportunities to share achievements at community performances which play a vital role on young people’s health, self -esteem and well-being as they participate and positively contribute to their wider community.
 The projects include a performance "We are Colourful" in 2022 and 2023 a final performance at the Abbotsford Convent in August 2023.

 girls practicing by themselves at pre session of My Dance Jam _edited_edited.jpg